sscu-budapest/datazimmer/README.md

 these are used in the [project-template](https://github.com/sscu-budapest/project-template)

 Make sure that `python` points to `python>=3.8` and you have `pip` and `git`

+### To create a new project

+- install requirements `dz init project-name`
+- create, register and document steps in a pipeline you will run ind different [environments](TODO)
+- build metadata to exportable and serialized format with `dz build-meta`
+  - if you defined importable data from other artifacts in the config, you can import them with `load-external-data`
+  - ensure that you import envs that are served from sources you have access to
+- build and run pipeline steps by running `dz run`
+- validate that the data matches the [datascript](TODO) description with `dz validate`

+## Test projects

+TODO: document dogshow and everything else much better here

 ## Functions